-Option Description Automatic Failover When enabled , the controller automatically rebuilds an array when a failed disk drive is replaced.
-When disabled, the array must be rebuilt manually.
-Array Background Consistency Check When enabled, the controller constantly verifies a redundant array.
-Note that here may be a significant performance reduction.
-Default is disabled .
-Device-based BBS Support bootable dev When enabled in systems that support BBS, the controller presents attached ootable devices up to the BIOS for boot device selection.
-This is relevant for ogical arrays.
-Default is disabled .
-SATA Native Command Queuing (NCQ) When enable d, NCQ is ena bled.
+Option Description Automatic Failover When enable drive is replace ed, the controlled.
+When dis Array Background Consistency Check d, the control a significant Device-based BBS Support bootable dev d in systems t ices up to the .
+Default is dis BIOS for boo SATA Native Command Queuing (NCQ) When enable d, NCQ is ena bled.
 Only av ailable with S ATA II disk dri ves.
-Physical Drives Display During POST When enable Test (POST).
-I time.
-Default Displaying the Power On Self verall POST DVD/CD-ROM Boot Support When enable is not availab table DVD/CD).
-(This setting Removable Media Devices Boot Support When enabled , removable media devices, such as CD drives, are supported.
-(This setting is not available on all RAID controller models.)
-Alarm Control Note: When enabled, the alarm sounds.
+Physical Drives Display During POST Displaying the Power On Self verall POST DVD/CD-ROM Boot Support ed, the system le on all RAID table DVD/CD o.
+(This setting Removable Media Devices Boot Support d , removable available on a oported.
+(This Alarm Control Note: When enabled, the alarm sounds.
 Default is enabled .
 Note: When the alarm is turned off (disabled), it will remain off after a reboot.
 Default Background Task Priority Sets the default priority for background tasks on the controller (such as logical drive creation) to High, Medium, or Low.
 Default is High .
 Note: This setting applies to new tasks.
 It does not affect currently running tasks.
 LED Indication Mode When set to Activity and Fault, the drive activity LEDs blink to indicate I/O activity (randomly depending on I/O load) and fault (steady 1Hz).
 When set to Fault Only, the drive activity LEDs blink to indicate fault state only.
 For Series 6/6E controllers only.
 Default is Fault Only .
-Backplane Mode Microsemi Adaptec Series 6 Controllers (except Series 6E/6T): When set to Auto, controller automatically detects backplane signal type: I2C or SGPIO.
-To set the backplane mode explicitly select SGPIO, I2C, or Disabled.
-Default Microsemi Ad daptec Series 7, Series 8, ar nd Series 6E/6 T Controllers : When set to Default, controller automatically sets the backplane mode to IBPI.
-To set the backplane mode explicitly, select IBPI, SGPIO, or Disabled.
-Default is IBPI.
-Note: With the default IBPI setting, the firmware sends a SGPIO "Backplane_TYPE" signal if it recognizes that a SGPIO Backplane is connected.
-If any connected SGPIO backplane does not support the "Backplane_TYPE" signal, or it does not support the IBPI protocol, you can manually set the Backplane Mode to "SGPIO". connected.
-If plane_TYPE" Table 1 • IB PI LED Blink Pattern Interpreta- 2 LEDs per Slot (B LEDs per Slo t tion Activity LED Status LED Activity LED Locate LED Fail LED
+Backplane Mode Microsemi Adaptec Series 6 Controllers (except Series 6E/6T): Auto, controlle the backplane • al type: I2C or abled.
+Default Microsemi Ad daptec Series 7, Series 8, ar nd Series 6E/6 T Controllers: : When set to To set the back Default, controckplane mode • • With the defa - plane_TYPE" signal if it recognizes that a SGPIO Backplane is connected.
+If any connected SGPIO backplane does not support the "Backplane_TYPE" signal, or it does not support the IBPI protocol, you can manually set the Backplane Mode to "SGPIO".
+Table 1 • IB PI LED Blink Pattern Interpreta- 2 LEDs per Slot ( B LEDs per Slo t tion Activity LED Status LED Activity LED Locate LED Fail LED